 50mm lenses have some of the best image quality you’ll get, partly because they have little to no distortion.

-With 50mm lenses, you’ll get a pretty true-to-life representation of things, even in the corners, which can be pretty bad in some wide angle lenses.
+With 50mm street photography, you get a pretty true-to-life representation of things, even in the corners.
+With some wide angle lenses, you can get some pretty obvious distortion in the corners.

 This varies from lens to lens of course, but even with the cheapest of 50mm lenses, distortion is very well controlled.